Dr. med. Dirk Manski

 Indications

-Retrograde pyelography is rarely performed as a primary diagnostic tool; it is an alternative to intravenous urography or abdominal CT scan if contraindications for iodinated contrast media exist.
+Retrograde pyelography is rarely performed as a primary diagnostic tool; it is an alternative to intravenous urography or abdominal CT scan if contraindications for iodinated contrast medium exist.
 In principle, it is indicated for nephrolithiasis, hematuria, urinary obstruction, injury or tumors of the upper urinary tract.
 It is often done for orientation before ureterorenoscopy or ureteral splint insertion or replacement.

 Examination Technique

 After cystoscopy, a ureteral catheter (5–6 Ch) is inserted into the ostium [fig. RPG] and a baseline KUB without contrast is done [fig. RPG before DJ].
 Collimation should be adapted to the examined side (half-sided KUB).
-The contrast media is injected slowly using fluoroscopy to judge the injection volume.
+The contrast medium is injected slowly using fluoroscopy to judge the injection volume.
 If the contrast medium does not reach the upper urinary tract in sufficient concentration, the ureteral catheter is advanced into the renal pelvis.
-After aspiration of urine, contrast media is injected slowly under fluoroscopy control.
+After aspiration of urine, contrast medium is injected slowly under fluoroscopy control.
 The examination is evaluated in real-time with the help of fluoroscopy, significant still images are saved for documentation.

 figure Retrograde pyelography with video cystoscopy and digital fluoroscopy